idso-fa1-pathology/semi-supervised-cell-detection/README.md

-# Advanced mIF Cell Detection with Semi-Supervised Learning
+# Advanced Multiplex Immunofluorescence Cell Detection using Semi-Supervised Learning

 ## Overview
-This project introduces an innovative approach for enhancing cell detection in multiplex immunofluorescence (mIF) imaging through semi-supervised learning and pseudo-labeling, utilizing models like YOLOv8s for superior accuracy and efficiency.
+This project develops a novel approach for cell detection in multiplex immunofluorescence (mIF) imaging, leveraging semi-supervised learning with pseudo-labeling to address the challenge of limited and unevenly distributed annotations.
+The method significantly enhances the accuracy and comprehensiveness of cell detection across different cancer types, employing YOLOv8s for its superior performance.

+## Manuscript Highlights
+- **Title**: Advancing Multiplex Immunofluorescence Imaging Cell Detection using Semi-Supervised Learning with Pseudo-Labeling
+- **Authors**: Yasin Shokrollahi et al.
+- **Institution**: The University of Texas MD Anderson Cancer Center
+- **Abstract**: The paper presents a streamlined semi-supervised approach that effectively utilizes partially pathologist-annotated single-cell data in multiplexed images, achieving remarkable precision, recall, and F1 scores across various cancer types.

 ## Project Structure
 - **manuscript/**: Contains detailed documentation of the research, including study design, methodologies, results, and conclusions.
 This section is crucial for anyone looking to understand the theoretical background or replicate the study.